Nursing (NURS)

 Introduction to principles, techniques of interdisciplinary evaluation.
 Disciplines emphasized: Audiology, Dietetics, Nursing, Occupational Therapy, Physical Therapy, Psychology, Social Work, Special Education, Speech-Language Pathology.
 Equivalent to CSD 4417, DHS 4417, PSYC 4417, and SOWK 4417.
 PREREQ: Permission of instructor.
 D

-NURS 4420 Professional Nursing Capstone (ABSN, TBSN): 2 semester hours.
+NURS 4420 Transition to Professional Nursing Practice: Capstone: 2 semester hours.

-This course focuses on the integration of the professional nursing role, with emphasis on the application of holistic nursing principles, evidence and theory in the care of multiple patients with complex problems.
-Along with the faculty and preceptor, students will have opportunities to synthesize and integrate previous learning and apply it to a professional nursing practice in a safe and effective manner.
-This course includes a capstone clinical practice experience.
-COREQ: NURS 4130, and NURS 4130C.
-F, S
+This course focuses on integrating the professional nursing role, applying holistic nursing principles, evidence, and theory to care for multiple patients with complex problems.
+Students will have opportunities to synthesize and integrate previous learning, critical thinking, and clinical reasoning into professional nursing practice safely and effectively.
+Students also practice effective leadership and delegation.
+This course includes a precepted capstone clinical practice experience.
+COREQ: NURS 4440 F, S, Su

 NURS 4428 Holistic Health Care: 2 semester hours.